• Skip to primary navigation

 Gluten-Free Latke Recipe 1

-• Cook on each side for 2-3 minutes until browned, then flip to brown on other side.
-Remove latkes to a paper towel-lined plate.
-Repeat process until all batter is cooked, adding more oil as needed.
+• Cook on each side for 2-3 minutes until browned, then flip to brown on the other side.
+Remove latkes to a wire rack to drain the excess oil.
+Repeat the process until all batter is cooked, adding more oil as needed.

 • Serve latkes immediate with applesauce and/or sour cream.